bn00b/playwright-api-test-automation-template-/README.md

 ## Getting started

 - Clone the repository.
-- Run setup.sh to install dependencies.
+- Run setup.sh or setup.bat to install dependencies.
 - Add your postman collection and environment json file on the postman folder.

 ## Setting up Postman Collection and Environment